 Yes, it’s like a tug o’ war in my head, but still I’m determined to press on.

 Well, there are lots of good factors that I can dwell on.
-After all, Javier is a pretty good feeder.
+After all, JJ is a pretty good feeder.
 He learnt to latch on well since the early days, which helped a lot in getting those nipples ‘seasoned’ without any bleeding or cracking.
 (Of course Medela Purelan cream was my best friend during those first few weeks.)

 At first I was worried that he would develop a reliance on nursing to get to sleep (like Vera) but it turned out that he is quite different – he never fell asleep without finishing his feed.

 I had virtually no blocked duct episodes this time, well…at least nothing so major that I could not clear by myself anyway.
 During my first breastfeeding journey, that was a major sore point and I remember running to my lactation consultant many times, each time with tears shed due to frustration and helplessness (sister Kang at Mount Alvernia was such a blessing during those times).